elianachristou/fquantdr/README.md

   functional predictors, where $n$ is the number of observations, $nt$ is the number of time points, and $p$ is the number of predictors.
 - `y` a numeric vector of length $n$ representing the scalar response.
-- `time` a numeric vector of length $nt$ representing the time points at which the functional data is evaluated.
+- `tt` a numeric vector of length $nt$ representing the time points at which the functional data is evaluated.
-- `nbasis` the number of basis functions for smoothing the functional predictors.
-- `tau` the quantile level
+- `tau` the quantile level, a numbeer strictly between 0 and 1.
 - `dtau` the number of directions the user wants to extract.
 If not provided, the function will return $p$ directions.
+- `nbasis` the number of basis functions for smoothing the functional predictors.
+Currently, the only option is to use B-spline basis and the default value is 4.
+- `norder` the order of B-splines, which is one higher than their degree.
+The default value of 4 gives cubic splines.

 The function then returns:

-- `betacoef` the functional parameters that span the functional central quantile subspace
+- `ffun` the functional parameters that span the functional central quantile subspace ($nbasis \times d_{\tau}$ matrix).
-- `betax` the resulting sufficient predictors, calculated as the inner product between `betacoef` and `x`.
+- `betax` the resulting sufficient predictors, calculated as the inner product between `betacoef` and `x` ($n \times d_{\tau}$ matrix).

 #### Example 1

 This is a basic example that shows how to apply the function.
-First, let’s define the basic parameters, such as the sample size, the number of predictors, the number of times points, the vector of time points, the quantile level, and the number of basis functions that we wish to smooth the functional predictors.
+First, let’s define the basic parameters, such as the sample size, the number of predictors, the vector of time points, the quantile level, and the number of basis functions that we wish to smooth the functional predictors.

 ``` r
 library(fquantdr)